T4rk1n/dazzler/docs/usage.rst

 Bindings
 --------

 To update components after the initial layout, you can use page bindings.
+Bound functions takes a context argument that is used to ``set`` aspects and access to the session and user systems.

+- :py:meth:`~.dazzler.system.Page.bind` executes updates via websockets, it allows for two-ways communication and long running functions.
-The :py:class:`~.dazzler.system.BindingContext` argument can be used to ``set`` and ``get`` other component aspects from the backend and holds the trigger/states value.
+The :py:class:`~.dazzler.system.BindingContext` can be used to ``get`` other component aspects in real time from the frontend.
 It can also be used to access the ``WebStorage`` of the browser.
+- :py:meth:`~.dazzler.system.Page.call` is a regular request update.
+:py:class:`~.dazzler.system.CallContext` can only ``set`` aspects, states can be used if other aspects are required.

 Examples
 ^^^^^^^^